| |

 it fairly represents the larger cash market.

-Feedlots are encouraged to call DTN with any cattle sales, at
+Feedlots are encouraged to email DTN with any cattle sales at

-A weekly summary of this data will be posted on the Weekly Cattle Sales
+state.
+A weekly summary of this data will be posted on the Weekly Cattle

-Reported to DTN page and will be left up for the entire week for reference
+Sales Reported to DTN page and will be left up for the entire week for

 |